newbeadwork/Microbes_Biodiversity_Dashboard_JavaScriptPlotly/README.md

 Hulcr, J. et al.(2012) _A Jungle in There: Bacteria in Belly Buttons are Highly Diverse, but Predictable_.
 Retrieved from: [http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/](http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/)

+### Is it a complete project?
+ Yes and no. I am working on visual aspect - colors, fonts etc.